What Do Biological Scientist Do?

 Job Description & Duties All biological scientists not listed separately.

-In 2016, there was an estimated number of 38,700 jobs in the United States for Biological Scientist.
+In the United States, there were 38,700 jobs for Biological Scientist in 2016.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Biological Scientist by 2026.
 The BLS estimates 3,700 yearly job openings in this field.